I can't tell you whether or not to use it but I can tell you

 I buy sawdust for my hens, I believe it's pine, and I prefer it over "shavings".
 It's easier for me to clean the coop, as the clumps are dried and I can literally just rake them in a pile and dispose of.
 I then throw more sawdust down.
 I even use it in the run.
 I guess there could be different 'grades' of sawdust.
 The kind that I purchase it not extremley fine, however it is sawdust.
 I haven't had any problems.

 If someone is offering you a bunch free- I say be most gracious and take it off there hands!

 I use pine shavings, in my nest box's and the pen.
 It is in compressed bales.
 I pay $6.00 a bale and I can fit two bales in the trunk of my car.
 I find that the poo rakes out really easy.
 No problem with clean up.
 I agree that the sawdust will mat and like the name says, Saw-Dust!
 One of the things I like about the shavings is that it is dust free.
 I also deep litter, The chickens keep it stirred up.
-There is a lot of shavings in a bale.

 We have used sawdust for the chicken house floor for years.

 The fellow down the road has a small mill, we trade eggs for sawdust.

 Sometimes he has shavings so we mix the two together.